Global PhDs

 Projects should be planned so that the student will spend half of the scholarship term at the University of St Andrews and half at the University of Bonn:

-- For the period spent at the University of St Andrews, the scholarships will comprise of a full tuition fee award and a stipend paid at the current UK Research Council rate (£16,062 each year in 2022-2023).
+- For the period spent at the University of St Andrews, the scholarships will comprise a full tuition fee award and an annual stipend paid at a

 St Leonard's Postgraduate College will cover costs arising from that part of the scholarship term spent at the University of St Andrews.
 The University of Bonn will cover costs arising from that part of the scholarship term spent there.
 The school/faculty at the University of St Andrews or the University of Bonn is not required to contribute to the costs of the scholarship, but will be liable for normal costs such as those for examiner’s fees, etc.